 Snorkels are one of the best training aids/swim tools that can help improve your front crawl balance, rotation, technique and efficiency.
-If you sttruggle with breathing in the water, then these will also put that issue aside so you can focus on form and complete longer sets.
-Oliver Willis tests four of the best.
+If you struggle with breathing in the water, then these will also put that issue aside so you can focus on form and complete longer sets.
+Ollie Willis tests four of the best.

 The best snorkels for lap swimming

 Visually the snorkel stands out in the pool with its bright camouflage colour scheme, and the mouthpiece also has added comfort.
 Out of the four tested this snorkel felt by far the heaviest in the water, even though it has a lightweight tag.

 However, its weight could also be a benefit because it acts as a focal point for your stroke in the pool, which in turn gives the body more balance.
 This snorkel felt as though it brought stroke flaws to the fore, and forced you to make positive changes, such as adding more rotation, and gives you time to think about your stroke.
 But, overall during the testing period, you couldn’t help but think it felt particularly bulky compared to the other three here.

 Finis Freestyle Snorkel